ThrosturX/trace-mutants/README.md

 # `trace-mutants`

-This repository contains two packages, `trace-extract` and `evaluate-mutants`.
+This repository contains three packages, `trace-extract`, `gen-mutants` and `evaluate-mutants`.
+The `trace-extract` package concerns extracting traces from a state space and generating test cases.
+`gen-mutants` should include everything needed to generate `JBus.java` mutants from muJava.
-The former concerns extracting traces from a state space and generating test cases whereas the latter is a test-bed to evaluate whether or not mutants are being killed, given the supplied traces.
+`evaluate-mutants` is a test-bed to evaluate whether or not mutants are being killed, given the supplied traces.

 ## `trace-extract`